ROBROICH/SAP_AND_AZURE_TEAMS_DEMO/README.md

 Optional:

-For testing the SAP OData-services my recommendation is to utilize Visual Studio Code and the [REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) for VS Code.
+For testing the SAP OData-services the recommendation is to utilize Visual Studio Code and the [REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) for VS Code.

 Basic knowledge how to install Visual Studio Code and the corresponding REST client extension is a prerequisite.